LLMatic: Neural Architecture Search via Large Language Models and Quality Diversity Optimization: Related Work

 \section{Related Work}

-Designing good, learnable neural architectures can be an expensive and unintuitive process for human designers.
-Neural Architecture Search (NAS) aims to automatically find neural architectures capable of strong performance after training~\cite{elsken2019neural}.
-Bayesian methods are a popular choice given their low sample complexity, and the fact that evaluating each architecture (by training it) can be computationally expensive~\cite{kandasamy2018neural}.
-Alternatively, Reinforcement Learning can be used to train an agent (usually another neural network) to output candidate architecutures for a given task, with the performance after training of the candidate architecture acting as a reward signal~\cite{jaafra2019reinforcement}.
-Evolutionary methods can also be used to search directly through the space of possible architectures~\cite{liu2021survey}.
-Monte Carlo Tree Search has also been used to search the space of possible architectures~\cite{wistuba2017finding}.
+Designing neural architectures can be an expensive and unintuitive process for human designers.
+Neural Architecture Search (NAS) aims to automatically find architectures capable of strong performance after training~\citep{elsken2019neural}.
+Bayesian methods are a popular choice given their low sample complexity and the fact that evaluating each architecture (by training it) can be computationally expensive~\citep{kandasamy2018neural}.
+Alternatively, reinforcement learning can be used to train an agent (usually another neural network) to output candidate architectures for a given task, with the performance after training of the candidate architecture acting as a reward signal~\citep{jaafra2019reinforcement}.
+Evolutionary methods can also be used to search directly through the space of possible architectures~\citep{liu2021survey}.
+Similarly, Monte Carlo Tree Search has also been used to search~\citep{wistuba2017finding}.
 In all cases, a human designer must manually define a set of atomic network components or edit actions for use in network search/generation.

-To avoid having the designer constrain the space of possible architectures prior to search, we turn to code-generating Large Language Models (LLMs), large models trained auto-regressively on massive datasets of code (e.g. public repositories in Github).
-Transformers~\cite{vaswani2017attention} facilitated the explosion of LLMs~\cite{radford2019language, brown2020language}.
-Apart from creating state-of-the-art models in core natural language processing tasks, they led to creating models for a wide variety of other tasks, such as generating video game levels and code~\cite{chen2021evaluating, todd2023level}.
+To avoid having the designer constrain the space of possible architectures prior to search, we turn to code-generating large language models (LLMs)---large models trained auto-regressively on massive datasets of code (e.g. public repositories hosted on Github).
+These LLMs are based on the transformer architecture~\citep{vaswani2017attention} that has obtained state-of-the-art performance in natural language modelling~\citep{radford2019language,brown2020language,adelani2022few,nasir2022geographical}.
+They have also been successfully used in specific applications, such as for video game level design~\cite{todd2023level,nasir2023practical,chen2021evaluating} or code generation~\citep{shinn2023reflexion}.